dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 ### Public and non-public fields

 `Newtonsoft.Json` can serialize and deserialize fields as well as properties. `System.Text.Json` only works with public properties.
+Custom converters can provide this functionality.

 ### Internal and private property setters and getters

 `Newtonsoft.Json` can use private and internal property setters and getters via the `JsonProperty` attribute. `System.Text.Json` supports only public setters.
+Custom converters can provide this functionality.

 ### Preserve object references and handle loops